 Climate Change Levy (CCL) is a tax that businesses must pay through their Gas and Electricity bills.
-Companies with Electricity consumption under 12,000 kWh/year and Gas usage lower than 53,000 kWh/year are exempt, as are charities.
-From April 2019 the maximum discount was increased to 93% for Electricity and 78% for Gas through Climate Change Agreements (CCA), by agreeing to implement energy saving measures.
+Companies with Electricity consumption under 12,000 kWh/year and Gas usage lower than 53,000 kWh/year are exempt, as are some charities.
+From April 2020 the maximum discount was increased to 92% for Electricity and 81% for Gas through Climate Change Agreements (CCA), by agreeing to implement energy saving measures.
+April 2021 will be 92% and 83%.